CMU-SAFARI/BLEND/test/README.md

 ## Datasets

-All the datasets (except the human genome dataset) can be downloaded vi Zenodo.
+All the datasets (except the human genome dataset) can be downloaded via Zenodo.
 For the human genome dataset, we use its already available repositories to download.
 We provide the scripts to download all these files under [data directory](./data/).
 In order to download:

 ```bash
 cd data